-If you believe you are working in a hostile work environment in Ohio, contact our Ohio employment lawyer today.
+If you believe you are working in a hostile work environment in Ohio, contact our Ohio employment lawyers today.

-As an Ohio employment lawyer, I receive calls nearly every day in which a potential client details what they believe to be a hostile work environment.
+As Ohio employment lawyers, We receive calls nearly every day in which a potential client details what they believe to be a hostile work environment.
 Oftentimes, however, while the employee may work for a bad/rude boss, work in an unpleasant work environment, or work with a rude worker, each of these things likely does not meet the legal criteria for a hostile work environment.

 Ohio Hostile Work Environment Cases

 In Ohio hostile work environment cases, a boss or coworker must make the employee’s job impossible and the actions of the boss or coworker must be discriminatory.
 In other words, the hostility in the work environment must be related to an employee’s gender, age, religion, race, disability, etc. A claim may also exist when there is sexual harassment which creates a hostile work environment.

 In Ohio hostile work environment cases, courts look to whether the conduct or harassment was severe or pervasive enough to create an intimidating, hostile, or offensive environment sufficient to change the terms and conditions of the employee’s employment.
 Whether conduct meets the severe or pervasive threshold is subject to both a subject and an objective test.
 Specifically, the conduct must be severe or pervasive enough to create an environment that a reasonable person would find hostile or abusive (objective test), and the victim must subjectively regard that environment as abusive (subjective test).